Lawrence-Leung/undergrad_study_notes/README_EN.md

 ### 🔄 Update and maintenance

-- Notes will be updated from time to time.
+- Notes will be updated occasionally, not too often.
 - Due to busy school work and other reasons, the frequency of updates may be slower.
 - The subsequent update plan has not been determined and may need to wait for about a year.